 The party brunch is only open October-April, but you can get normal brunch all year round.
 I’ll mention some other top dining options later in this post.

-Don’t enjoy sitting around at the strip club?
-Why not learn from a real Vegas stripper and jump up on the pole yourself?
-Burn off those extra cocktails while having some fun with your friends.
+Why not learn from a real Vegas dancer and jump up on the pole yourself?
+Burn off those extra cocktails while having some fun with your girls.
 You’ll definitely have a few laughs as things get silly on stage.
 Stripper 101 has the best pole dancing classes.
 They’re located inside Planet Hollywood and classes start around $25.
 This one of the most fun things that you can incorporate into your Las Vegas bachelorette party.

 Feeling a little crazy, why not go skydiving?
 OK, maybe not everyone is that crazy, but everyone should have the stomach for indoor skydiving.
 It’s much cheaper than real skydiving too, starting at $75 a person.
 Bring your bachelorette party indoor skydiving if you’re looking a fun activity outside of the normal Las Vegas routine.